alexenge/hu-neuro-pipeline/docs/inputs.md

 The sampling rate (in Hz) to downsample the EEG data to before doing any preprocessing.
 If `None`, retain the original sampling rate.
-Moderate downsampling (e.g., to 250 Hz) will significantly speed up the processing and reduce the output file sizes.
+Moderate downsampling (e.g., to 250 Hz) will significantly speed up the processing and reduce the size of the output files.

 | Python examples | R examples |
 | --------------- | ---------- |